thumbnail

-The importance of Trademarks for Football Clubs and Players
+The Role of Trademarks in Football: Clubs and Players

 The vital role that law plays in football cannot be understated.
 We will shed light on the recent developments and disputes which illustrate the importance of sport trademarks and the role that the law plays towards increasing the game’s commercial profitability and the success of clubs.